seveibar/worktree/README.md

 - If your tree is too easy, expand the tree, no harm done!
 - Change your trees weekly, archive old ones and construct new ones that represent your goals for the week

+### Regressions and Noise

+Some things are outside of our control or sometimes we slip.
+Reseting a work tree or meter is very disheartening and should be avoided.
+Here are some tips to avoid these situations:

+- If a meter doesn't increase with your effort, or is outside your control, try to find another meter that you can control.
+- Archive your work tree and start from scratch rather than repeating the same tree you've regressed on.
+You can update the rewards to reflect updates in your work.

 ## Shared Work Trees

 Work trees can be a way to keep a team motivated and get everyone on the same page about the progress of team.